How to Reconstitute Peptides with Bacteriostatic Water

-Bacteriostatic water (often shortened to “bac water”) is sterile water for injection that contains 0.9% benzyl alcohol (9 mg/mL) as a bacteriostatic preservative.
-The benzyl alcohol does not kill existing bacteria—it inhibits their growth and reproduction, which is why the water must start sterile.
+Bacteriostatic water (often shortened to “bac water”) is sterile water for injection that contains 0.9% benzyl alcohol (9 mg/mL) as a bacteriostatic preservative.[1]
+Benzyl alcohol disrupts the cell membranes of microorganisms, which prevents bacteria from reproducing and causes cellular contents to leak out.
+It does not kill bacteria already present—it inhibits their multiplication—which is why the water must start sterile.
+This is what extends the usable life of a punctured multidose vial up to 28 days when handled properly.

 This preservative action is what separates bacteriostatic water from plain sterile water for injection.
-Once a sterile water vial is punctured, there is no mechanism to prevent bacterial colonisation.
-A bacteriostatic water vial, by contrast, can be punctured multiple times over a defined period (up to 28 days per USP <797> guidelines) because the benzyl alcohol continuously suppresses microbial proliferation.
+Once a sterile water vial is punctured, there is no preservative present to suppress bacterial colonisation, so contamination risk rises with every draw.
+A bacteriostatic water vial, by contrast, can be punctured multiple times over a defined period because the benzyl alcohol continuously suppresses microbial proliferation.
+In practice, multidose vial handling guidance commonly uses a 28-day dating rule unless the manufacturer specifies otherwise.[5]

 Bacteriostatic water is manufactured to United States Pharmacopeia (USP) standards.
 The USP monograph specifies the benzyl alcohol concentration, sterility requirements, endotoxin limits, and pH range (4.5–7.0).[1]
 When purchasing bacteriostatic water for peptide research, USP-grade compliance is a non-negotiable baseline.